-The Successor Agency has retained the Financial Advisor in connection with the authorization, issuance, sale and delivery of the Bonds.
+The Successor Agency has retained Fieldman, Rolapp & Associates, Inc. as financial advisor (the "Financial Advisor") in connection with the authorization, issuance, sale and delivery of the Bonds.
 The Financial Advisor is not obligated to undertake, and has not undertaken to make, an independent verification or assume responsibility for the accuracy, completeness or fairness of the information contained in this Official Statement.
 The Financial Advisor is an independent registered municipal advisory firm and is not engaged in the business of underwriting, trading or distributing municipal or other public securities.